gsansottera/gsansottera.github.io/README.md

 - Consistent colors inspired by the sea, the turtles and the beaches
 - Grid and flexbox for layout
 - Cards with images, shadows, rounded corners
 - Readable typography

 ---

-## Technologies Used
+## Technologies used
 **HTML** – page structure
 **CSS** – layout, styling, responsiveness
 **JavaScript** – interactive features: